HackFSU/hackfsu-2018/README.md

 You can launch the webapp with the following commannd:

 ```
-docker-compose -f dev.yml up webapp
+docker-compose up webapp
 ```

 If you want to connect to use the local API, don't include the webapp tag.
 Also, see the **Database Migration** section under **API Development**.

 **Notes**:
-1. Windows users may need to type `docker-compose.exe`
+1. Windows users may need to type `docker-compose.exe`.
-2. Windows users will need to edit the launch commannd, see the `dev.yml` comment below the command tag in the webapp service
+2. Windows users will need to edit the launch commannd, see the `dev.yml` comment below the command tag in the webapp service.
-3. Use `up -d` to detach from the container
+3. Use `up -d` to detach from the container.

 ### API Development